tupakkatapa/coditon-md/README.md

     ---
     ```

-3. **Access Your Blog**: Once Coditon Blog is running, visit `http://localhost:8080` (or your configured address) to see your blog live.
+3. **Viewing Your Site**: Once you get this up and running, visit `http://localhost:8080` or your configured address.

 ## Upcoming features